-Sure, there are problems with how few first-party games there are at launch – and it would have been nice to see support for previous generations of PlayStation titles, not just PS4 games – but the PlayStation 5 feels like a solid investment nevertheless, and we're confident that the PS5 experience will improve with age.
+We'd love to have seen more first-party games at launch (there were only four if you include pack-in game Astro's Playroom).
+It would also have been wonderful to see further support for previous generations of PlayStation titles, like PS2 and PS3, not just PS4 games.
+Still, the PlayStation 5 feels like a solid investment nevertheless, and we're confident that the PS5 experience will only improve with age.

-The PS5 caters to both primed and ready next-gen gamers and tepid PS4 owners looking to dip their toes into the future of gaming - and for the latter it's a console that so seamlessly bridges the gap between the last generation and the next that you probably won't need to boot up your PS4 ever again.
+The PS5 caters to people ready to jump into the new generation of video games, alongside PS4 owners who don’t want to leave their collection of games behind.
+It's a console that seamlessly bridges the gap between the last generation and the new, so you probably won't need to boot up your PS4 ever again.

-From big upgrades like the super-fast NVMe SSD and powerful GPU that enable higher frame rates and ray tracing, to subtle touches like the built-in microphone on the controller that can serve as a quick stand-in for a headset, the PS5 feels like it was built for ease of use as well as pure power.
+There's big upgrades like the super-fast NVMe SSD and powerful GPU that enable higher frame rates and ray tracing.
+But you'll also appreciate the subtle touches like the built-in microphone on the controller that can serve as a quick stand-in for a headset.
+The PS5 feels like it was built for ease of use as well as pure power.

 Watch our PS5 video review below:

 - PS5 release date: Out now (released on November 12/19, 2020)

 - PS5 price: $499.99 / £449.99 / AU$749.95

 - PS5 Digital Edition price: $399.99 / £359.99 / AU$599.95